Sashenka cover art

 Random House presents the audiobook edition of Sashenka by Simon Sebag Montefiore, read by Tuppence Middleton.

-Winter, 1916: in St Petersburg, Russia, on the brink of revolution.
+Winter, 1916: In St Petersburg, Russia on the brink of revolution.
 Outside the Smolny Institute for Noble Young Ladies, an English governess is waiting for her young charge to be released from school.
-But so are the Tsar's secret police....
+But so are the Tsar's secret police...

-Beautiful and headstrong, Sashenka Zeitlin is just 16.
+Beautiful and headstrong, Sashenka Zeitlin is just sixteen.
 As her mother parties with Rasputin and her dissolute friends, Sashenka slips into the frozen night to play her part in a dangerous game of conspiracy and seduction.

 Twenty years on, Sashenka has a powerful husband with whom she has two children.
-Around her, people are disappearing, but her own family is safe.
+Around her people are disappearing, but her own family is safe.
 But she's about to embark on a forbidden love affair which will have devastating consequences.

-Sashenka's story lies hidden for half a century, until a young historian goes deep into Stalin's private archives and uncovers a heartbreaking tale of passion and betrayal, savage cruelty and unexpected heroism - and one woman forced to make an unbearable choice.
+Sashenka's story lies hidden for half a century, until a young historian goes deep into Stalin's private archives and uncovers a heart-breaking tale of passion and betrayal, savage cruelty and unexpected heroism - and one woman forced to make an unbearable choice.

 20th Century Fiction Historical Historical Fiction Romance Russia Stalin